October 6, 2022

 Looking down into Luarca

 After a nice stop together for coffee, we parted ways.
-My pace was faster than Liva’s, especially on the hills, and the route out of Luarca would necessitate an equally sharp ascent back up into the hillside.
+My pace was faster than Liva’s, especially on the hills, and the route out of Luarca would necessitate an equally sharp ascent back up into the hillsides.

 Today’s scenery